-- 7.1.
+7.1.
 We recognise that children who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
 They may feel helpless, humiliated and have some sense of blame.
+Our school may be the only stable, secure and predictable element in their lives.
+Domestic abuse has been added to the list of safeguarding issues that all staff should be aware of.
+The guidance makes it clear that domestic abuse: can be psychological, physical, sexual, financial, or emotional can impact on children through seeing, hearing or experiencing the effects of.(KCSIE 2023)

-Our school may be the only stable, secure and predictable element in their lives. - 7.2.
-In these circumstances, a pupils' behaviour may range from that which is perceived to be 'normal' to behaviour which may be aggressive or withdrawn. - 7.3.
-Our school will support all pupils by:- - 7.4. ensuring the content of the curriculum includes social and emotional aspects of learning; - 7.5. ensuring a comprehensive curriculum response to e-safety, enabling pupils and parents to learn about the risks of new technologies and social media and how to use these responsibly; - 7.6. ensuring that child protection is included in the curriculum to help pupils stay safe, recognise when they do not feel safe, identify who they can talk to and where they can get help from;
+7.2.
+In these circumstances, a pupils' behaviour may range from that which is perceived to be 'normal' to behaviour which may be aggressive or withdrawn.

+7.3.
+Our school will support all pupils by:-

-- 7.7. ensuring the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems; - 7.8. ensuring access to a number of appropriate adults to approach if they are in difficulties; - 7.9. building confidence, resilience and independence; - 7.10. encouraging development of self-esteem and assertiveness while not condoning aggression or bullying; - 7.11. ensuring repeated hate incidents, e.g. racist, homophobic, gender or disability-based bullying, are considered under child protection procedures; - 7.12. liaising and working together with other support services and those agencies involved in safeguarding children; and - 7.13. monitoring children who have been identified as having welfare or protection concerns and providing appropriate support.
+- 7.4. ensuring the content of the curriculum includes social and emotional aspects of learning; - 7.5. ensuring a comprehensive curriculum response to e-safety, enabling pupils and parents to learn about the risks of new technologies and social media and how to use these responsibly; identify and assign roles and responsibilities to manage filtering and monitoring systems, review filtering and monitoring provision at least annually.
+And block harmful and inappropriate content without unreasonably impacting teaching and learning.
+The changes to part 1 are: Emphasis on filtering and monitoring: As part of their safeguarding and online safety training, staff need to understand their expectations, roles and responsibilities around filtering and monitoring systems (paragraph 14).
+This new emphasis is repeated several times throughout the guidance.
+(As stated in KCSIE 2023) - 7.6. ensuring that child protection is included in the curriculum to help pupils stay safe, recognise when they do not feel safe, identify who they can talk to and where they can get help from; We hold regular assemblies across the key stages to make the children aware of Cloud 9 and the staff who are there to support them and the worry box they can use confidentially if they have a concern - 7.7. ensuring the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems; - 7.8. ensuring access to a number of appropriate adults to approach if they are in difficulties; - 7.9. building confidence, resilience and independence; - 7.10. encouraging development of self-esteem and assertiveness while not condoning aggression or bullying; - 7.11. ensuring repeated hate incidents, e.g. racist, homophobic, gender or disability-based bullying, are considered under child protection procedures; - 7.12. liaising and working together with other support services and those agencies involved in safeguarding children; and explanation around how being absent or missing from education can indicate various safeguarding concerns and forms of abuse (KCSIE 2023) - 7.13. monitoring children who have been identified as having welfare or protection concerns and providing appropriate support.